jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "Rudolf the red nose reindeer, had such a shiny nose.
 And if you ever saw him, you could even say it glows...."

-Mark smiles and closes his eyes.
-This Christmas song is taking him away to some place, and he's in so deep he doesn't notice a doctor open and close the door.
+Mark closes his eyes.
+He takes out a candy cane but doesn't open it.
+He simply holds the magnificent treat.
+This Christmas song is taking him away to some place.
+He's in so deep he doesn't notice a doctor open and close the door.

 Dr. Cameron watches Mark.
-She's got not idea what's he's really doing, but being a proper scientist she doesn't interrupt.
+She's got no idea what's he's really doing, but being a proper scientist she doesn't interrupt.
 She observes.

+And although a true professional she can't help being touched by the sight of Mark.

-Soon the nurse returns and she tells the doctor "she's singing rudolf to her child".
+Soon the nurse returns.
+After quietly closing the door, she tells the doctor "the mom's only singing Rudolf to her kid".

 "Tells us a lot" says Dr. Cameron.
-It takes a little while, but Marky eventually lets off the cup and looks at the doctor.
+It takes a little while, but Marky eventually lets off the cup, hangs the candy cane on his undershirt, and looks at the doctor.

 "Hi Mark.
 I'm Doctor Cameron.
-It's nice to met you."
+It's nice to meet you."

 "Nice to meet you too" replies Mark.